Skip to main content

 Central pancreatectomy

-A central pancreatectomy is used to treat small, low grade tumors.
-For this operation, the surgeon removes only the neck and part of the body of the pancreas keeping the head and tail intact.
-This helps maintain most of the function of the pancreas.
+A central pancreatectomy is a surgical option for small, low-grade PNETs that are located in the neck or upper body of the pancreas, if enucleation can not be safely done.
+During this operation, the surgeon removes only the neck and upper body of the pancreas, keeping the pancreatic head and tail intact.
+This helps keep most of the functions of the pancreas.

 Distal pancreatectomy